Redbu11dev/UnitPlates/README.md

 REQUIRES SUPERWOW https://github.com/balakethelock/SuperWoW (and preferably UnitXP-SP3 https://codeberg.org/konaka/UnitXP_SP3/releases)

 (!)
+If you are using ShatuTweaks - Make sure to disable "Nameplate scale" in advanced settings (and any other napeplate setting that you may have) (!)

+(!)
 Rename folder to "UnitPlates" (!)

 (!)
 I do not and do not plan to support non-english locales (!)